Matroids over a ring: Duality

 \section{Duality}

 One of the first notions to be demanded of a putative generalization of matroids is duality.
 Our construction of duality springs from the case of realized matroids, where we have Gale duality of vector configurations.
 Some conditions are required on $R$ for this construction to produce a unique dual for any matroid over $R$.
 One sufficient condition will be that $R$ is a Dedekind domain, and therefore of global dimension~1; this case will continue being our primary focus.
-However, dual matroids are defined in some other settings as well, for instance, when $R$ is a local ring.
+An earlier version of this paper asserted the existence of unique duals over local rings of any dimension, but the proof was flawed.
 We do not have a definitive answer to the following natural question:

 \begin{question} What is the most general class of rings $R$ for which duality of matroids over $R$ is well defined and correctly behaved? \end{question}